 - Truthfulness moves God to draw near to us.

-- The truth is when we hide or lie we are the ones refusing to be close to God.
+- When we hide or lie we are the ones refusing to be close to God.

 - What truth are you unwilling to admit and deal with?